 “He was our greatest environmental jurist.
 There is nobody in American history that I more admire than him.
 What he understood, which is what I think more and more people are understanding, is that protecting the environment is not about protecting the fishes and the birds for their own sake.
 It’s about recognizing that nature is the infrastructure of our communities, and we must meet our obligation as a generation, as a civilization, as a nation, to create communities for our children that provide them with opportunities for dignity and enrichment and good health.”

 — Robert F. Kennedy Jr. speaking about William O. Douglas at the Sierra Summit, September 10, 2005

 “Whether it’s a painting, or a song, or a film, a work of art can nudge us to a new way of seeing, and sometimes even to a new way of being.”

 — Robert Redford

-Find the 12-minute version on Vimeo here, or watch a shortened two-minute version on YouTube:
+Find the 12-minute version on Vimeo, or watch below:

 Do you host screenings?